Guardians vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Jose Ramirez, Paul Goldschmidt and others in the Cleveland Guardians-St. Louis Cardinals matchup at Progressive Field on Saturday at 7:15 PM ET.
+Those looking to place a player prop bet can find odds for Paul Goldschmidt, Jose Ramirez and others in the St. Louis Cardinals-Cleveland Guardians matchup at Progressive Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!